Atlas vs Scite (2026): An In-Depth Research Comparison

 Price comparison

 Atlas is a paid product.
-There is no perpetual free tier; you get a short evaluation sample (10 sources · 5 lifetime AI chats), and after that you pay $20/mo or $204/yr for Atlas Pro.
+There is no perpetual no-cost plan, you get a short evaluation sample (10 sources · 5 lifetime AI chats), and after that you pay $20/mo or $204/yr for Atlas Pro.
 At the paid tier, Atlas is the only tool with Knowledge Map, Semantic Map, claim-source-justification, and compounding graph.
-You aren't paying for chat tokens; you're paying for capabilities that Scite doesn't have at any tier.
+You aren't paying for chat tokens, you're paying for capabilities that Scite doesn't have at any tier.

 | Atlas | Scite |